Irvinehimself/ArchAudit-Report/README.md

 Primarily, the most important consideration is to check that the file "archaudit-report" has permission to run as an executable.
 I believe 'chmod 755  archaudit-report’ does the trick, (alternatively you can use your file-manager GUI 😅)

-Secondly, git repos are generally works in progress.
-Rather than clone the project, you should downoad the latest stable release.
+Secondly, git repos are generally works in progress and may be unstable.
+Usually, it is best practice to downoad the latest stable release.
 (See Release History, below, for direct links and sha256 checksums).

 If your security model permits it, for testing, you can just drop the file into a terminal.
 For a full installation, (necessary to run ‘archaudit-report’ directly from the command line,) the easiest method is to copy, (as root,) ‘archaudit-report’ into ‘/usr/local/bin/’.
 Since this directory is already in  $PATH, nothing further should be needed.